TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 If you would like to have a shared song library between multiple builds, you can use the AdditionalSongFolders preference in ``Save/Preferences.ini`` to specify a path.
 [Learn how to here](/user-guide/config/preferences/#additionalsongfolders)

-## Q: Where should I report Bugs, request features and post game crashes?
+## Where should I report Bugs, request features and post game crashes?

 If you can, do those in our [Issue Tracker Repository](https://github.com/TeamRizu/OutFox), by creating an issue it'll give you those exact options that I mentioned in the question.